Make Fun Of Life!

 Wild Flowers

-“Of what are you afraid, my child?” inquired the kindly teacher.
+“Of what are you afraid, my child?”

 “Oh, sir!
-The flowers, they are wild,” replied the timid creature.
+The flowers, they are wild,”

-by Peter Newell (1862 - 1924): “Pictures and Rhymes” (1899)
+By Peter Newell (1862 - 1924): “Pictures And Rhymes” (1899)

 “Flowers are as common in the country as people are in London.” -Oscar Wilde (Oscar Fingal O’Flahertie Wills Wilde (1854 - 1900))